PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 ## Arriving at the Elm architecture, based on need

-We'll loosely base all examples here on Tyrian-esque web apps, because Tyrian is closer to the cannonical TEA pattern than Indigo is for reasons beyond the scope of this post.
+We'll loosely base all examples here on Tyrian-esque web apps, because Tyrian is closer to the canonical TEA pattern than Indigo is for reasons beyond the scope of this post.

 That said, this is a general purpose pattern and can apply to any sort of graphical application, be it for example web, games, or mobile apps.

-We'll going to build up the architecure based on our _needs_:
+We'll going to build up the architecture based on our _needs_:

 1. The need to draw something onto the screen
 2. The need to performing the draw based on values that could change